learn-co-curriculum/phase-0-html-lists-images-and-links/README.md

 ```

 ### Identify HTML validation tools

+An HTML validator is used to check HTML markup elements for syntax errors.
+Syntax errors, such as open tags, extra spaces, or forgotten quotation marks,
+can cause a web page to look drastically different than the creator intended, or
+render correctly in one browser, but not in another.

 It's easy to forget a closing HTML tag or miss a piece of punctuation when
 writing HTML.
 Fortunately, we have a tool that will check our markup for us and